DLX-159

-DLX-159 is a putatively non-hallucinogenic psychoplastogen which is under development for the treatment of major depressive disorder and other psychiatric disorders.
-It is taken by mouth.
+DLX-159 is a putatively non-hallucinogenic psychoplastogen of the tryptamine family which is under development for the treatment of major depressive disorder and other psychiatric disorders.
+It is taken orally.

 Pharmacology

 The full mechanism of action of DLX-159 has yet to be disclosed.
 The drug shows psychoplastogenic effects in vitro and ex vivo.
 These effects are blocked by the serotonin 5-HT_{2A} receptor antagonst ketanserin as well as by the mTOR inhibitor rapamycin.
 It also shows indications of psychoplastogenic effects in vivo in rodents.
 In addition, similarly to ketamine, DLX-159 shows rapid antidepressant-like effects in the forced swim test (FST) in rodents that are present within 24 hours of a single dose and are sustained for at least 3 days.
 DLX-159 also reversed the depression-like phenotype induced by chronic interferon alpha exposure in rodents.
 DLX-159 does not produce the head-twitch response, and hence does not appear to have psychedelic effects.

 DLX-159 shows no signs of cardiotoxicity in preclinical studies.
 It was assessed at the serotonin 5-HT_{2B} receptor and was found to be an antagonist of this receptor.
 It is said that further data on the pharmacological activity of DLX-159, including its activities at various receptors and enzymes, will be published in the future.
 The drug is orally bioavailable and crosses the blood–brain barrier.